PoisotLab/ms_metaweb_perspectives/README.md

 prediction of local networks at specific locations within the spatial area it
 covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.*
-@Galiana2022Ecological], from any of these local networks.
+@Galiana2022Ecological], than any of these local networks.
 These local networks (which capture the $\alpha$ diversity of interactions) are a subset of the metaweb's species and its realized interactions, and have been called "metaweb realizations" [@Poisot2015Species].
 Differences between local networks and their